List of For Better or For Worse characters: Supporting characters

 Michael and Deanna's landlady in Toronto.
 Lovey has a warm friendship with Michael and Deanna from the start of their tenancy, often helping out the couple by preparing meals and babysitting.
-Olivia is also the one who smooths over the problems with Michael and his mother-in-law, Mira Sobinski, by revealing to Mira that she has had problems with her own daughter, who decided to move with her family to Seattle to distance herself from her mother's constant, but unwanted, advice.
+Olivia is also the one who smooths over the problems with Michael and his mother-in-law, Mira Sobinski, by revealing to Mira that she has had problems with her own daughter, who decided to move with her family to Seattle, America to distance herself from her mother's constant, but unwanted, advice.
 A common bond between Mira and Lovey is that both are Polish; their respective parents having come to Canada as refugees in the 1940s.
 She arranges for them to move into her building's larger apartment at a discounted rate to accommodate their growing family.
-She reveals that her parents named her in honor of the actress Olivia de Havilland.
+She reveals that her parents named her in honour of the actress Olivia de Havilland.